PTDonnelly/ground_based/README.md

 We can also ask ourselves, do we want plotting routines to be nested inside the relevant area?
 I.e. Mapping.Cylindrical.Plot, MeridProfiles.Plot, Winds.Pseudo.Plot?
 Or keep all plotting routines in one module with different areas nested inside that?
 I.e. Plot.MeridProfiles, Plot.Winds.Pesudo, Plot.Mapping.Cylindrical?

 Maybe the secondway is better because then you can have the function Mapping.Cylindrical() and at the very end you can call Plot.Mapping.Cylindrical()?
 I am not sure at this point.

+# UPDATE #

+Implemented the above approach with subdirectories first rather than submodules first.
+Submodules can come later as and when we need more diverse applications to the code.